psychemedia/sin-eater-resources/src/_through_1880s.md

 ```

-Rhys also published several other works, including [*Tours in Wales with notes, preface, and copious index*](https://archive.org/details/toursinwales03penn/page/150/mode/2up?q=funeral) of 1883.
+Rhys also published several other works, including an edited version of Pennant's [*Tours in Wales with notes, preface, and copious index*](https://archive.org/details/toursinwales03penn/page/150/mode/2up?q=funeral) of 1883.

 One section, at pp150-1, reviewed religious customs, perhaps notably *without* reference to the sin-eater tradition: